-The Higginsville Gold Operation (HGO) is 100% owned by Westgold and includes the Higginsville processing plant, 244 live mining tenements (as of June 30, 2024) and underground and open pit mining operations including the Pioneer and Two Boys deposits.
+The Higginsville Gold Operation (HGO) is 100% owned by Westgold and includes the Higginsville processing plant, 240 live mining tenements (as of June 30, 2024) and underground and open pit mining operations including the Lake Cowan and Two Boys deposits.
 The processing plant is located at Higginsville, Western Australia, approximately 80 km south of the Beta Hunt Mine by road.
-The processing plant has a capacity of 1.6Mtpa.
+The processing plant has an existing capacity of 1.6Mtpa with a Scoping Study completed which contemplates expanding this capacity to 2.6Mtpa - the Higginsville Expansion Project (HXP).